brenbren12/IMDB-Recommender-Engine/README.md

 ### Recommender Engine

-The author created 2 recommender engines (non-personalised attribute based engine, and a user-based collaborative filtering engine), hosted on the 'Recommend Me!' page of the Streamlit application.
+I created 2 recommender engines (non-personalised attribute based engine, and a user-based collaborative filtering engine), hosted on the 'Recommend Me!' page of the Streamlit application.

 #### What goes on under the hood
+##### Cosine Similarity Algorithm
 The first recommender engine uses a combination of **cosine similarity** (based on the genres selected), followed by filtering out the **top 20 most similar selections** when compared with the 2 user inputs.
 Next, selections that have **ratings of less than 5 stars are automatically filtered out**, follwed by resorting the selection by the **recommendation propensity** column of the dataset.
 <br><br>
 The recommendation propensity is determined by